-Albrecht uses mantra to stay motivated both on and off his bicycle
+Albrecht uses mantras to stay motivated both on and off his bicycle

 Greg Albrecht pushes the limits of his body one thoughtful step at a time.